Paul Bearer: Managing Mankind and Kane (1996–1998)

-Eventually Bearer turned heel again by betraying his long-time protege at SummerSlam 1996 to align himself with The Undertaker's arch-enemy, Mankind; during this time, he hired The Executioner & Vader, in order to take out Undertaker.
+Eventually Bearer turned heel again by betraying his long-time protege at SummerSlam 1996 to align himself with The Undertaker's arch-enemies, Mankind and Goldust, According to Moody, the WWF wanted Bearer to turn on The Undertaker for him to get ready for the storyline with Kane the following year.
+At In Your House 11: Buried Alive, Bearer brought The Executioner to help Mankind and other wrestlers bury The Undertaker and Bearer managed The Executioner for two months until Bearer fired him and at Royal Rumble, Bearer became the new manager of Big Van Vader.
 In April 1997 at In Your House 14: Revenge of the 'Taker, The Undertaker set Bearer's face ablaze using a fireball, which was done in retaliation for Bearer having Mankind set a fireball to The Undertaker's face several weeks prior.
 Resulting from The Undertaker's actions, Bearer suffered (kayfabe) burns to his face and was bandaged for a time.
 Once healed from the burns, Bearer changed his looks, shedding the makeup of ghostly pallor and jet-black color to his natural strawberry blond hair and less make-up.
-No longer using his ghostly appearance and mannerisms, he became loudmouthed and shrill.
+No longer using his ghostly appearance and mannerisms, he became loudmouthed and shrill and often delivered ranting, raving promos.

-Around mid-1997, Paul Bearer coerced Undertaker (WWF Champion at the time) into being his protégé again with the ultimatum of revealing a deep, dark secret from their past.
+Around mid-1997, Paul Bearer coerced The Undertaker (WWF Champion at the time) into being his protégé again with the ultimatum of revealing a deep, dark secret from their past.
 During this time, Bearer made references to the "fires of hell," likening The Undertaker's dark secret to The Undertaker's act of setting fire to his face.
 Under duress, The Undertaker accepted after several weeks of resistance.
-While "managing" Undertaker this time around, Bearer engaged in tyrannical behaviors towards him, harassing him constantly.
-Eventually, Undertaker lost his patience and refused to allow Bearer to continue being his manager, leading Bearer to reveal the secret.
+While "managing" The Undertaker this time around, Bearer engaged in tyrannical behaviors towards him, harassing him constantly.
+Eventually, The Undertaker lost his patience and refused to allow Bearer to continue being his manager, leading Bearer to reveal the secret.